poliver24/bank-test/README.md

     ''' var account = new Account();

-    account.deposit(1000); '''
+    account.deposit(1000);
+    account.currentBalance = 1000'''

 2. As a Client, So that I can buy a puppy, I would like to be able to Withdraw money from my bank account.

     ''' var account = new Account();

+    account.deposit(1000);
-    account.withdraw(500); '''
+    account.withdraw(500);
+    account.currentBalance = 500'''

-4. As a Client, So that I can keep track of my spending, I would like to be able to print a bank statement with my balance changes.
+3. As a Client, So that I can keep track of my spending, I would like to be able to print a bank statement with my balance changes.

 ''' var account = new Account();